- Old police dog vans’ to get new homes

 - Three local charities snap them up for £1 each

 - A ‘compassionate county’ applies to animals as well as people says Police and Crime Commissioner

 - £514.80 raised for retired police dogs charity

-All three vehicles are diesel fuelled Ford Focus Estates with manual gearboxes, registered on 11 December 2008 with mileage ranging from 92,595 to 104,203.
+All are diesel fuelled Ford Focus Estates with manual gearboxes, registered on 11 December 2008 with mileage ranging from 92,595 to 104,203.
 The vehicles are fitted to carry dogs/large animals with cages in the back.

 A cheque for £514.80, which was raised at last year’s Open Day and Paws on Patrol events, will also be handed over to W.A.G.s, a non-profit trust which was set up to help retired police dogs from Wiltshire, Avon & Somerset and Gloucestershire.